JuanBernal98/adidas-nodejs-challenge-2021/README.md

 Used postman to test the api `docker-compose run subscriptions npm run test`.
 Unit testing needs more development.
 Subscriptions routes testing: `/app/src/test/subscriptions.test.js`

+When finished, add to Dockerfile CMD["node", "run", "test"]

 ## Improvements and suggestions

 - Refactor code and make it cleaner.
 Separate RabbitMQ enqueuer functions from the routes files.